lauravoineag/XMLandFragmentsTerminology/README.md

 ## Bias
 <img width="616" alt="image" src="https://github.com/lauravoineag/XMLandFragmentsTerminology/assets/77536595/6cc25ee0-2886-4f60-aef6-c758291aa1ff">

+## Toast
+ A toast is a short message that appears briefly at the bottom of the screen

 ## RadioGroup
 Make a list of unique options with RadioButtons, grouped with a RadioGroup.